Dayne Ogilvie Prize for LGBT Emerging Writers

 About the Prize

-Established in 2007, the prize is presented to an emerging Canadian writer from the LGBT community who demonstrates great promise through a body of work of exceptional quality.
+Established in 2007, the prize is presented annually to an emerging Canadian writer from the LGBT community who demonstrates great promise through a body of work of exceptional quality.
 Writers who identify themselves as LGBT are eligible and while no age restriction exists, the prize is intended for developing writers.
-The winner, selected by a three-member, independent judging panel, is presented with the grant annually.
+The winner, along with two honours of distinction, is selected by a three-member, independent judging panel.

 About the Sponsor